-A way to send a message w, and a signature of its hash, created by a user A, using a hash function h, so that any one can verify the signature:
+A way to send a message w, and a signature of its hash, created by a user A, using a hash function h, so that any one can verify the signature: signing the hash: $$(w, d_A(h(w)))$$ signature verification: $h(w) = e_A(d_a(h(w)))$ There are several reasons why it is better to sign hashes of messages than messages themselves. - For efficiency: Hashes are much shorter and so are their signatures this is a way to save resources (time,...) - For compatibility: Messages are typically bit strings.

-'''

-signing the hash: (w, d_A(h(w))) signature verification: h(w) = e_A(d_a(h(w)))

-'''

-There are several reasons why it is better to sign hashes of messages than messages themselves.

-- For efficiency: Hashes are much shorter and so are their signatures this is a way to save resources (time,...) - For compatibility: Messages are typically bit strings.
 Digital signature schemes, such as RSA, operate often on other domains.
 A hash function can be used to convert an arbitrary input into the proper form. - For integrity: If hashing is not used, a message has to be often split into blocks and each block signed separately.
-However, the receiver may not able to find out whether all blocks have been signed and in the proper order.

-A SCHEME of DIGITAL SIGNATURE SYSTEMS - SIMPLIFIED VERSION

-A digital signature system (DSS) consists of:
+However, the receiver may not able to find out whether all blocks have been signed and sent in the proper order.
+IV054 1.
+Digital signatures 9/55 IV054 1.
+Digital signatures 10/5 A GENERAL SCHEME of DIGITAL SIGNATURE SYSTEMS - SIMPLIFIED VERSION A digital signature system (DSS) consists of:

-- P the space of possible plaintexts (messages/documents). - S the space of possible signatures. - K the space of possible keys. - For each $k \in K$ there is a signing algorithm $sig_k$ and a corresponding verification algorithm $ver_k$ such that and
+- P the space of possible plaintexts (messages/documents).

+- S the space of possible signatures.

+- K the space of possible keys.

+- For each $k \in K$ there is a signing algorithm $sig_k$ and a corresponding verification algorithm $ver_k$ such that

+$$sig_k: P \rightarrow S$$

+.